rootstrap/blog/content/How an engineer can be your best partner.md

 ![main image](images/growth.jpg)

 Have you ever said one of these tricky phrases?
-  - I'm sure this feature is going to rock it!
+  - I'm sure this feature is going to rock!
   - We need this feature before going live, it is a must!
   - Users will use this for sure!